KristenWindoloski/ToCS/README.md

       devtools::load_all(.)
       ```

-    - To open the GUI, type the following into the R command line
+    - Then to open the GUI, type the following into the R command line
       (console)

       ``` r
-      ToCS()
+      run_ToCS()
       ```

 <!-- -->